akane10/hewhew/README.md

 # Hewhew

 hewhew is boilerplate nodejs project generator.
-Current version is beta
+Current version is beta.
+Next version is still being developed on dev branch, that you can add and delete your own boilerplates on your local machine.

 ## Installation